 Amounts received or receivable from federal and state agencies are subject to agency audit and adjustment.
 Any disallowed claims, including amounts already collected, may constitute a liability of the applicable funds.
-The amount, if any, of funds which may be disallowed by the agencies cannot be determined at this time although Sourcewell and Sourcewell Technology expect such amounts, if any, to be immaterial.
+The amount, if any, of funds which may be disallowed by the agencies cannot be determined at this time although Sourcewell expects such amounts, if any, to be immaterial.